School Year

 * A webpage is not sufficient as the sole method of dissemination.

 This School Improvement Plan with be shared with the School Staff during a Faculty Meeting for initial input and throughout the year for ongoing focus on improvement.
-It will be shared with families and community at School Advisory Committee (SAC) meetings on September 12, 2023, January 23, 2024, and May, 7, 2024 after each Statewide Assessment.
+It will be shared with families and community at School Advisory Committee (SAC) meetings on September 9, 2025, January 27, 2026, and May 12, 2026 after each Statewide Assessment.
+Translation will be provided at these SAC meetings.
 Other school data and progress to meeting school improvement goals will be shared at SAC meetings throughout the year.
 The full School Improvement Plan is available to parents on the Golden Terrace Elementary website and a paper copy is available in the front office of the school.

 2.